mcgill-comp520-2013/mcgill-comp520-2013.github.io/index.markdown

 ---

 # News
-* NO CLASS ON WEDNESDAY 23rd OCTOBER
-* The midterm will be on Friday 25th October
+* The final is Friday 13th December, 9AM (last 3 hours)
 * The coursepack is available, [you can order it](https://www.bookstore.mcgill.ca/comp-520-compiler-design-1)

 # Assignments